hdShang/arxiv-daily/docs/cs-CL/2025-06-16/papers/250613639v1-an-empirical-study-of-llm-as-a-judge-how-design-choices-impact-evalu.md

 ---
 layout: default
-title: An Empirical Study of LLM-as-a-Judge: How Design Choices Impact Evaluation Reliability
+title: "An Empirical Study of LLM-as-a-Judge: How Design Choices Impact Evaluation Reliability"
 ---

 # An Empirical Study of LLM-as-a-Judge: How Design Choices Impact Evaluation Reliability